enonic/lib-react4xp/README.md

  - the XP-component-bound file `<projectFolder>/src/main/resources/site/parts/example/example.jsx`.
 It will get the jsxPath `"site/parts/example/example"`,
  - while `<projectFolder>/src/main/react4xp/_components/SimpleGreeter.jsx` is independent and will get the jsxPath `"SimpleGreeter"`.

-When your app is built by [react4xp-build-components](https://www.npmjs.com/package/react4xp-build-components), it creates an overview file of all the available components and their jsxPaths: see `<projectFolder>/build/main/resources/react4xp/entries.json` (*).
+**PROTIP:** When your app is built by [react4xp-build-components](https://www.npmjs.com/package/react4xp-build-components), it creates an overview file of all the available components and their jsxPaths: see `<projectFolder>/build/main/resources/react4xp/entries.json` (*).
 You can use this file for lookup, but don't edit or delete it - it's an active part of the runtime.

 _(*) The location of these magic folders can be tweaked and adjusted.
 This is controlled by the master config file built by [react4xp-buildconstants](https://www.npmjs.com/package/react4xp-buildconstants)._